dank00/PHPostcode/README.md

 A Postcode value object based on this https://www.mrs.org.uk/pdf/postcodeformat.pdf

+If you want a postcode library to acutally use, I recommend this instead - https://github.com/vasildakov/postcode

 ## Installation and Usage

 The package is available on packagist.org, so use composer: